 If you've made it all the way to E 82nd Street, then you deserve a Christmas cookie (or ten).

 I love ending the walk here!
 Just make sure to check out The MET's hours to ensure that you arrive at least an hour before they close (generally, 5:30 PM from Sunday through Thursday and 9:00 PM on Friday and Saturday).

 While you're there, you'll want to view the beautiful, angel-adorned Christmas tree with its Neapolitan Baroque Crèche underneath.
 Then, finish your day with snacks and a glass of champagne in the balcony bar.

-Helpful Tips for Planning a Trip to See Holiday Windows in NYC
+Tips for Seeing the Holiday Windows in NYC

 I hope you enjoyed reading about all these gorgeous NYC Christmas windows!
 This fun walking tour never gets old, because the window displays change every year.
 Why not turn it into a holiday tradition?